gaobobo/MicroPy_PlantMonitor/README.md

 - Basic environment detection, including temperature, pressure.
 - Detect soil moisture and upload to Home Assistant platform automatically.
 - Data display with 1602 LCD
-- Wide device and MCP support and had been tested on ESP8266.
+- Wide device and MCP support and had been tested on TYPBoard V202 which ESP8266 inner.
 - Support WI-FI and upload status display

 https://github.com/user-attachments/assets/1d13734b-7d9a-4f98-9366-287bea55bc63

 ## How to use

-The `/program/` is a usage example, for the assembly guide to see *Assembly Guide* chapter below.
+The `/program/` is all need to copy to your board, for the assembly guide to see *Assembly Guide* chapter below.

 The `/library/` is drivers' source code.
 Here are general introduction.

 ### HD44780 Driver

 HD44780 is a matrix LCD controller.
 It has 8 pins and 4 pins communication methods, which differences that 4 pins need to transmit twice for single instruction and 8 pins need only once.
-To reduce pins needed, the display maybe use I²C convert board or called *Backpack*, and it maybe attached back.
+To reduce pins needed, the display may use I²C convert board or called *Backpack*, and it maybe attached back.
 I²C is a BUS protocol that only use SCL and SDL pins.
 The I²C convert board will analyze the signal from SCL and SDL pins and set display pins level.
 HD44780 Driver's README.md introduce more, see [HD44780_Driver's Readme](/library/HD44780_Driver/README.md).